OfficeDev/Microsoft-Graph-SDK-Android/README.md

 ### Setup

 1. From the Android Studio splash screen, click "Start a new Android Studio project".
-Name your application as you wish; we'll assume the name *O365QuickStart* here.
+Name your application as you wish.

 2. Select "Phone and Tablet" and set Minimum SDK as API 18, then click Next.
 Choose "Blank Activity", then click Next.
 The defaults are fine for the activity name, so click Finish.